qdot/np_nifalcon/README.txt

 -----

 - No Max/MSP build is available for linux as Max/MSP is not available for linux
 - np_nifalcon requires either root access (i.e. running pd under sudo) or correct udev based USB permissions to run as non-root.
-If you're using a udev based system, check out http://noisybox.net/computers/p5glove/ for instructions on setting up udev properly.
+If you're using a udev based system, check out the udev sample files in the linux directory of the libnifalcon source distribution (v1.0 beta 1 and later)

----
-Mac
----

-- It is HIGHLY recommended that you use a libftdi version of libnifalcon for OS X